danalvrz/HelloMicroverse/README.md

 ## Acknowledgments

-- Special thanks to [@] for all of their useful help!
+- Special thanks to [@ivaan1992] and for all the help!

 ## 📝 License